Floras Lake Kiteboarding Guide

-Camping is available at the lake in Curry County operated Boice-Cope Park.
+Camping is available on the east side of the lake (Curry County Boice-Cope Park).
 There is a fee for both day use and camping.
-Amenities include restrooms, usually in a state of disrepair, showers and not much else.
+Amenities include restrooms with cold water only.
+Warm showers are available for a fee.
 Camp sites include RV and tent spaces.
+The entire tent area shares one water faucet.
 There is a also a fee for an extra vehicle which is allowed one per camp site.
 This campground usually fills up early on weekends so a reservation is a good idea.

 Edison Creek Campgroud (BLM) to the south towards Port Orford and inland of Highway 101 is a warm alternative that tends to be clear of fog and wind.
 There is also the Bandon / Port Orford KOA campground not far to the south of Floras Lake on the highway.

 Dining and Eats:

 Convenience foods and a few camping supplies can be purchased at nearby Langlois Market (48444 Highway 101).
 They carry the usual food stuff plus offer Umpqua Dairy Ice Cream, home made deli sandwiches and hot dogs.
 Hours are somewhat short even on long summer days so shop early.
 They now offer a wide selection of micro-brews and kombucha with a several on tap.
 Refillable growlers are available and can be used for beer or kombucha.